Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-While it's a comparably tame scene for that show's standards (which of course doesn't mean a lot), the way Viserys is killed (by getting a pot of molten gold poured on his head) is pretty nightmare fuel-ish, as you can only imagine the pain...
+While it's a comparably tame scene for that show's standards (which, of course, isn't saying much), the way Viserys is killed (by getting a pot of molten gold poured on his head) is quite scary, as you can only imagine the pain...

 In addition, he dies gruesomely in front of his sister, who had to watch it and do nothing.
 Yeah, Viserys was a dick to her, but he was all she had, and she had to watch him die knowing that even if she wanted to, she couldn't do anything to save him.

 9 — Baelor

 In "Baelor", while we don't get to see anything, the unearthly screaming noises coming out of Khal Drogo's tent as his life is "saved" through blood magic are more than a little chilling.
 Add in a little Fridge Horror, it's clear from the way that the other characters are acting that only Dany can actually hear the sounds.